tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-actors weren't immune to Walt's homophobia either Tommy Kirk began as a juvenile actor in some of Disney's TV shows and films playing one of The Hardy Boys on the Mickey Mouse Club and then starring an Old Yeller and the Shaggy Dog the inordinate success of both films made Kirk a hot commodity at the studio Kirk himself remembers Walt Disney's introducing the youngster to head a hopper as his good luck kid when the 1960s started Kirk had become the most promising male actor under contract to the studio and was often paired with the Studio's reigning female star Anette Funicello
+Actors weren't immune to Walt's homophobia either. <mark>Tommy Kirk began as a juvenile actor in some of Disney's TV shows and films - playing one of "The Hardy Boys" on *The Mickey Mouse Club* and then starring in *Old Yeller* and *The Shaggy Dog*.
+The inordinate success of both films made Kirk a hot commodity at the studio.
+Kirk himself remembers Walt Disney's introducing the youngster to Hedda Hopper as his good luck kid.
+When the 1960s started, Kirk had become the most promising male actor under contract to the studio and was often paired with the studio's reigning female star Anette Funicello.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.tinker_belles at="p.99-100"%}>

-The most notorious example to serve as a warning to gay and lesbian employees of Disney was the case of Tommy Kirk.
-Tommy Kirk began as a juvenile actor in some of Disney’s TV shows and films — playing one of “The Hardy Boys” on *The Mickey Mouse Club* and then starring in *Old Yeller* (1957) and *The Shaggy Dog* (1959).
+The most notorious example to serve as a warning to gay and lesbian employees of Disney was the case of Tommy Kirk. <mark>Tommy Kirk began as a juvenile actor in some of Disney’s TV shows and films — playing one of “The Hardy Boys” on *The Mickey Mouse Club* and then starring in *Old Yeller* (1957) and *The Shaggy Dog* (1959).
 The inordinate success of both films made Kirk a hot commodity at the studio.
-Kirk himself remembers Walt Disney’s introducing the youngster to Hedda Hopper as his “good luck kid.”<sup>11</sup> When the 1960s started, Kirk had become the most promising male actor under contract to the studio and was often paired with the studio’s reigning female star, Annette Funi- cello.
-(Of course, many might choose to remember more fondly his brotherly friendship with James MacArthur in Swiss Family Robinson [1960].)
+Kirk himself remembers Walt Disney’s introducing the youngster to Hedda Hopper as his “good luck kid.”<sup>11</sup> When the 1960s started, Kirk had become the most promising male actor under contract to the studio and was often paired with the studio’s reigning female star, Annette Funicello.</mark> (Of course, many might choose to remember more fondly his brotherly friendship with James MacArthur in Swiss Family Robinson [1960].)

 </from>
 </compare>